bediger4000/combinatory-logic/README.md

 For most or all Linux distros with development tools installed, `make gnu` should work.
 The last time I had access to Solaris, `make cc` worked.
-I believe it will work on *BSD systems.  `make clan` is for those upright citizens with Clang installed.
+I believe it will work on *BSD systems.  `make clang` is for those upright citizens with the Clang compiler set installed.

 At this point, you can test the newly-compiled executable.
 From the command line: `./runtests`  .
 Most of the tests should